The death of the message board

 I’ve been growing frustrated with Facebook for a while now, for many reasons.
 Some small, some more important.
 Let me expand on that a bit.

 The Awful No Good Very Bad Social Network

-I probably don’t need to repeat all the bad stuff that that Facebook has been responsible for but my short list includes:
+I probably don’t need to repeat all the bad stuff that Facebook has been responsible for, but my short list includes:

 Those are the important, big picture problems, and it’ll take many things to fix them.
 State-level regulations, internal policy updates and public opinion pressure all need to be applied to get Facebook back into a place where it cannot disrupt modern democracies (that’s true of other major sites like Twitter by the way) and get away with it.

 There are other things that bother me, and those I feel are more obvious and present in my every day life.
 For example, well, Facebook killed the 2000-era message board/forum (as well as many community sites).

 When Facebook started, it was mostly simple profile pages and photos.
 Not much of a threat for message boards which had a dedicated following, but year after year, feature after feature, they added all the things that people were using message boards for: communicating with peers.
 I’m talking about groups, events, content moderation and probably other things.